The frog model on Galton-Watson trees: A - Law

 \begin{lemma} The system is stationary. \end{lemma} \begin{proof} If we project to the space $\TP$ that ignores the numbers $n_v$ and associated paths, then the stationarity of $(\TP,\AGW \times \SRW, S)$ is proven in \cite[Theorem 17.11]{LP}; since we have merely decorated the space with independent variables that do not depend on the location of the root, stationarity in our bigger space follows immediately. \end{proof}

-In addition to the above lemma, \cite{LPP-biased} proves that we in fact can $\AGW \times \SRW$-almost-surely decompose each tree-path pair as a collection of i.i.d. \emph{slabs}, which build the tree and path together simultaneously in blocks.
-In particular, this means that for every fixed $n$, there is an almost-surely finite stopping time $\tau$ so that the first $n$ layers of $S^\tau(\omega)$ along with the path until exiting this tree are independent of the first $n$ layers of $\omega$.
+In addition to the above lemma, \cite{LPP-biased} proves that we in fact can $\AGW \times \SRW$-almost-surely decompose each tree-path pair as a collection of i.i.d.\ \emph{slabs}, which build the tree and path together simultaneously in blocks; {\RED for more details concerning this decomposition, see \cite[Section 17.3]{LP}.
+While we do not need a precise definition of slabs, we define them informally: we say that a random walk on a tree \emph{regenerates} when it crosses an edge for the first and last time simultaneously.
+The portion of the tree between regeneration points, along with the path of the walk through this portion, is called a slab.
+As noted, the slabs are in fact i.i.d.\ when the tree is sampled from $\AGW$ and the walk follows $\SRW$ \cite[Section 17.3]{LP}.} In particular, this means that for every fixed $n$, there is an almost-surely finite $\tau$ so that the first $n$ {\RED levels} of $S^\tau(\omega)$ as well as the path until exiting this tree are independent of the first $n$ {\RED levels} of $\omega$.
 We will use this to show that the above system is in fact ergodic.